your adventure in

 1. These university requirements will add to the minimum credits of the program unless the university-approved courses are also approved by the department to meet other course requirements within the degree program.

-U.S. Diversity, International Perspectives and Social Science/Humanities courses may not be taken Pass/Not Pass.
+U.S. Cultures and Communities (formerly U.S. Diversity), International Perspectives and Social Science/Humanities courses may not be taken Pass/Not Pass.

 2. Choose from department approved list.